mlochbaum/BQN/doc/selfcmp.md

 *See the [APL Wiki page](https://aplwiki.com/wiki/Unique_Mask) on this function as well.*

-Mark Firsts (`∊`) is the simplest self-comparison function: it returns `0` for any major cell of the argument that is a duplicate of an earlier cell and `1` for a major cell that's the first with its value.
+Mark Firsts (`∊`) is the simplest self-search function: it returns `0` for any major cell of the argument that is a duplicate of an earlier cell and `1` for a major cell that's the first with its value.
 To implement [Deduplicate](#deduplicate) in terms of Mark Firsts, just filter out the duplicates with `∊⊸/`.

         ∊   3‿1‿4‿1‿5‿9‿2‿6‿5